 You may choose to explain this as something serious going wrong in their brain – like a serious illness.

-It may be that the person suffered with depression.
+It may be that the person suffered with depression that are not supported.
 If so, it will be important to explain this and reassure your child that not everyone who experiences depression will end their life.
 Explain that many people can manage depression really well and get well again with help from Doctors and other support.

-Explain to your child that people, including you and them, get sad or low at times and this is very different to how somebody must have been feeling to end their life.
+Explain to your child that people, including you and them, get sad or low at times and this is very different to how somebody must have been feeling to end their life Ord Thomas.

 Your child needs to understand that the person who died loved them but because of their brain not working as it should, they were unable to think of that at that point in time.